Filigree Jewellery Workshop with Filipa Oliveira

 - Event type

-This course is ideal beginners to the technique of filigree and intermediate learners with limited spaces for 6 participants, it offers you the chance to get group as well as individual guidance suited to your needs.
+During this two-day short course, Filipa will show you step by step how to make your own filigree tools and prepare the filigree wire to solder and finish a design.
+This course is ideal for beginners to the technique of filigree and intermediate learners.
+With limited spaces for 6 participants, it offers you the chance to get group as well as individual guidance suited to your needs.

 What will I learn?